Cubie87/cubie87.github.io/posts/2022-ciscoWAP/ciscoConfig.md

 The AP's current IP can be found through the DHCP server on your router.

+Notably is that the Web UI was extremely difficult to use on my units, and, along with being Read Only, made it unreasonable to use for the AP configuration.

 ## Connect to AP

 Connect to the AP using telnet.
 Your AP might have a different IP